ggwork/ctree-cli/README.md

 - -s Print the size of each file along with the name.
 - -t Sort the output by last modification time instead of alphabetically.
 - -m print "node_modules" dirctory.be default it is not print
+- -I pattern    Do not list dir that match the given pattern

 中文：